juvu/DayTrade-SwingTrade/HowToDayTrade.md

 ### Chapter 8 Trend(Momentum) Trading Strategies
 - Enter close to support to minimize risk, and give high reward i.e. near a respected SMA, or bottom of a flag/pullback
-- As a momentun trader, buy stocks that already made a big move.
+- As a momentum trader, buy stocks that already made a big move.
 It's common for stock under $10 to make 50% move during the day
 - Usually buy and sell at the Ask Price.
 - Once target price is hit, take some profit and move stop loss to break even
 - It's important to keep a little on the stock until we see an exit indicator
 - Float is also a factor to consider when trading, low float stocks are volatile, shares under 5mil are considered as low float, and stocks under 1mil are usually the best runners
 - Each day premarket, generate a list of 4-6 stocks to trade
-- Using scanner, scan for new stocks that are hitting high of day with abover average volume
+- Using scanner, scan for new stocks that are hitting high of day with above average volume
 - Every time a momentum stock makes a breakout, trade the breakout or the first, second pullback.
 - Is riskier to trade beyond the second pullback unless going through a period of consolidation.
 - For stocks with extreme strength, only go in with a small position due to risk.